derp-all-day/JSBot/README.md

 UPDATES PLANNED FOR FUTURE RELEASES
 -----------------------------------
 - [ ] use of websockets instead of long polling
-- [ ] catch an report url state changes made through ajax
+- [ ] catch and report url state changes made through ajax
 - [ ] Plugin system